If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 What Content Gap Analysis Exactly Means

 It is a process in which you evaluate your existing content on a topic and identify any existing gaps.
-These gaps are topics that you haven’t yet covered or areas where your current piece of content is lacking.

 It can help you improve your strategy by identifying these gaps and providing direction on how to fill them.

 Content gap analysis comes after your keyword research.
 You should already have an idea about the keywords you want to rank for.
-Next, find out the type of content produced around those keywords.

 You can then compare this information against your list of keywords and see what gaps exist.